transloadit/uppy/packages/@uppy/companion/ARCHITECTURE.md

 After the user completes the oAuth flow, they should always be redirected to `https://your-server/:provider/callback`.
 The `/:provider/callback` routes are handled by the `callback` controller at `server/controllers/callback.js`.
 This controller receives the oAuth token, generates a json web token with it, and sends the generated json web token to the client by adding it to the cookies.
-This way service-dog doesn't have to save users' oAuth tokens (which is good from the security perspective).
+This way companion doesn't have to save users' oAuth tokens (which is good from the security perspective).
-This json web token would be sent to service-dog in subsequent requests and the oAuth token can be read from it.
+This json web token would be sent to companion in subsequent requests and the oAuth token can be read from it.

 ## Routing And Controllers
 There are four generic routes: